Qluxzz/swedish_books/README.md

 - For each unique title that is returned, try to fetch information from Goodreads using either ISBN or title + author name
   - This data is cached in /cache/goodreads

+If anything fails during this, Goodreads start returning 503 because you're getting throttled, wait a bit then re-run the script, since successful response from both the SPARQL and Goodreads API is cached, you can resume the progress right where it stopped.

-After this process is done, run `npx tsx import.ts` which imports the data to the SQLite database that is used by elm-pages.
+After this process is done, run `npx tsx import.ts` which create SQLite database that is used by elm-pages.

 # Information